DannyAkintunde/Youtube-dl-scraper/docs/tutorials/working-with-streams-and-streamarrays.md

 # Downloading Streams

 After you’ve selected the [Stream][youtube_dl_scraper.core.stream.Stream] you’re interested, you’re ready to interact with it.
-At this point, you can query information about the stream, such as its [size][youtube_dl_scraper.core.stream.Stream.size], whether the stream is audio/video, and more.
+At this point, you can query information about the stream, such as its [size][youtube_dl_scraper.core.stream.Stream], whether the stream is audio/video, and more.
 You can also use the [download][youtube_dl_scraper.core.stream.Stream.download] method to save the file.

 ```py linenums="11"
 print(video.streams.filter(resolution_value=720).download())